inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 makes significant changes, including requiring `full-resource` and updating details such as the filter criteria.

-Based on the immaturity of the 2.0.1 requirments around Subscriptions, these tests implement and check for the mechanics of Subscriptions and notifications, but do not look closely at the details.
+Based on the immaturity of the 2.0.1 requirements around Subscriptions, these tests implement and check for the mechanics of Subscriptions and notifications, but do not look closely at the details.
 For example, `id-only` and `full-resource` are supported and the filter criteria format is not checked.
 Future versions of these tests may be more stringent.